 Proper use of instruments and 50 hours of routine dental maintenance procedures are performed on skulls and live horses under direct supervision.

-Course also includes a discussion on the business aspects of equine dental maintenance, including an introduction to the school’s continuing education and student advancement program leading to two levels of educational achievement and certification.
+Course also includes a discussion on the business aspects of equine dental maintenance, including an introduction to the school’s continuing education and student advancement program.

 The Academy Of Equine Dentistry offers courses in February, July, and November.